Skip to contents

 outstandR_stc_lrr <-

-strategy = strategy_stc(formula = lin_form,
+strategy = strategy_stc(

 family = binomial(link = "logit")),